jeancroy/fuzz-aldrin-plus/README.md

 More detail on acronym match

-The acronym prefix is a group of character that are consecutive in the query and sequential in the acronym of the subject.
-That group start at the first character of the query and end at the first error (character not in acronym).
-If there's no error we have an acronym exact match (100% of query is part of acronym)
+An acronym prefix is a group of characters that are consecutive in the query and sequential in the acronym of the subject.
+That group starts at the first character of the query and end at the first character of the query, not in the acronym.
+If there's no missed character, then we have an acronym exact match (100% of query is sequential in the acronym)

 **For example if we match `ssrb` against `Set Syntax Ruby` we'll score it like so**